What is an AH Review?

 - Varicella (chicken pox) vaccination- 2-doses or titer acceptable

-- Hepatitis B series of 3-doses strongly recommended for healthcare workers, or waiver
+- Hepatitis B series of 3-doses or titer

 - Tuberculosis screening